 In-home Health Aid

-In-home Health Aid services are meant to coincide with your veterinarian’s recommendations and prescribed treatment for at-home care.
-These may have been provided to you when your pet was diagnosed with a specific condition or from the general recommendations given to you at your pet’s annual wellness examEden Pet Care will not provide medical assistance without medical-record information and/or direct approval from your veterinarian for most services (excluding services such as administering medications with a prescription-label, nail trims, grooming-type services, etc.)
+With our In-home Health Aid services, we are here to assist you with your veterinarian’s recommended and prescribed home health care.
+Eden Pet Care will not provide medical assistance without medical-record information and/or direct approval from your veterinarian (excluding services such as administering medications with a prescription-label and hygiene services.)

 $25 - $75